Hwy. 2/ Gaetz Ave. Interchange – Temporary Traffic Pattern Change for Northbound Hwy. 2 traffic - Red Deer Express

 This temporary traffic pattern change is required in order erect girders for the Gaetz Ave. bridge.
-It is anticipated this pattern change will be in effect until early April, weather permitting.
+It is anticipated this pattern change will likely be in effect until mid-April, weather permitting.

 Reduced speed limits will remain in effect throughout the construction zone.
 Hwy.
 2 has been reduced to 80 km/hr as work is ongoing through the day and night.
 Road users are asked to drive safely and obey the speed limits through the construction zone.

 The Hwy.
-2/Gaetz Ave.
+2 / Gaetz Ave.
 Interchange is scheduled to be complete in fall 2018, weather permitting.
-For detailed project information, visit Hwy2Gaetz.com.
+For detailed project information, please visit Hwy2Gaetz.com.

 Flatiron Constructors Canada Ltd., on behalf of Alberta Transportation, would like to thank local residents and road users for their patience through the construction season.